 ‘I do not really feel like a client, it is more like I just work there.
 And that is how they treat me there too.
 I can do things independently.’
 (Participant, age unknown)

 Green spaces and city heat

 Green spaces also keep us feeling comfortable on a warm summer’s day in the city.
 A good quantity of urban vegetation, spread over a wide area, counteracts city heat.
-PhD student Wiebke Klemm researched the contribution made by urban vegetation to what is termed thermal comfort: how pleasant, or unpleasant, the combination of temperature, wind, humidity and radiation feels.
-Her conclusion is unambiguous: ‘urban vegetation helps to make us feel "thermally" comfortable.
+WUR researched the contribution made by urban vegetation to what is termed thermal comfort: how pleasant, or unpleasant, the combination of temperature, wind, humidity and radiation feels.
+The conclusion is unambiguous: urban vegetation helps to make us feel "thermally" comfortable.
 Water or the shade of buildings are not, in our perception, in the same league as trees when it comes their cooling effect.
-The measurement data that we collected by cycling around on two cargo bikes loaded with measuring equipment also reveal that green spaces are islands of cool in a city.
+The measurement data collected by cycling around on two cargo bikes loaded with measuring equipment also reveals that green spaces are islands of cool in a city.
 Ten per cent more tree cover results, for example, in an air temperature that is at least three degrees lower.
-Because of climate change, heat in cities will increase and thermal comfort will become a more important issue when designing outdoor spaces.’
+Because of climate change, heat in cities will increase and thermal comfort will become a more important issue when designing outdoor spaces.

 Plants and the indoor climate